11x1/primordial-extension/readme.md

 ---
 ## How to install [^1]  ##
 To change extension settings, go to top right and click the extensions icon.
-Click on 'kheycodes primordial tools' 1st way:
+Click on 'kheycodes primordial tools'
+There are **2** ways to install the extension:

+1st way:
 1. Download the '.crx' file
 2. Locate yourself to your browser's extension site (ie. chrome://extensions)